 Precomputed radiance transfer (PRT).
 Efficient scene relighting through PRT has been explored in computer graphics research for two decades [Sloan et al. 2002; Ramamoorthi 2009], often using the spherical harmonic basis, but also using other bases such as wavelets [Ng et al. 2003, 2004], polynomials [Ben-Artzi et al. 2008], spherical Gaussians [Tsai and Shih 2006; Xu et al. 2013] or neural basis functions [Xu et al. 2022].
-More recently, Neural PRT [Rainer et al. 2022] aims for more compact storage and higher quality shading, however, it is designed for screen-space relighting in a deferred neural shader at scene scale and individual assets cannot be integrated in path tracers to interact with other assets.
 It is important to note that the motivation behind PRT methods is fundamentally different from our work.
 Scenes rendered using PRT are constrained in that they cannot easily incorporate assets that have not undergone the same PRT representation.
 PRT models do not allow querying the lighting in an arbitrary direction.
 This lowers the lighting frequencies that can be represented, but even more importantly, the lighting is hard to obtain in a specific basis when shading a given scene point during path tracing.
 This limitation hinders the compatibility of PRT methods with production Monte Carlo path tracing.